Skip to main content

 Current Status: Sustain

-Under the Bangladesh Chartered Accountants Order of 1973, ICAB is responsible for establishing an investigative and disciplinary (I&D) system for its members, and has created three separate independent Boards for Investigation, Discipline, and Appeals.
-ICAB conducted an assessment of its I&D system against the requirements of SMO 6 and reports that it adopts most of the requirements, except that it’s Disciplinary Committee does not have non-accountants as members.
-The institute reports that a proposal has been submitted to the council of the institute, which will include non-accountants in the Committee.
+Under the Bangladesh Chartered Accountants Order 1973, ICAB is responsible for establishing an investigative and disciplinary (I&D) system for its members, and has created three separate independent Boards for Investigation, Discipline, and Appeals.
+ICAB conducted an assessment of its I&D system against the requirements of SMO 6 and alignment with the requirements.

 The institute actively monitors the external press to identify possible misconduct of member’s firms and maintains an ongoing process to flag issues of non-compliance that are raised in review reports prepared by its reviewers.
-ICAB reports that its system has been effective and between 2013 and 2015, a total of 150 cases were investigated, and cases are published on the ICAB website.
+ICAB reports that its system is effective and since 2022, it has reviewed 30 cases of professional misconduct and cases related to matters identified during quality assurance reviews.

 ICAB supports the implementation of the standards by organizing a range of regular seminars, workshops, and continuing professional development (CPD) programs.
 The institute also hosts training sessions for bank and government officials on relevant accounting standards.